stormy/Quora-Personal-Analytics/README.markdown

 To run the code in current incarnation, you'll need to start Firefox with the JSSH flag enabled.
 For OS X it will look like: /Applications/Firefox.app/Contents/MacOS/firefox-bin -jssh

+Log into Quora, otherwise, you won't get far.

-From inside the directory, grab all your data as HTML files: ruby QuoraCrawler.rb "firstname-lastname" (ex. firstname-lastname from http://quora.com/*firstname-lastname*/.
+From inside the directory, grab all your personal data as HTML files: ruby QuoraCrawler.rb "firstname-lastname"
+(note: http://quora.com/*firstname-lastname*/.
 You might need a number like firstname-lastname-1).

+Process your data:
-Process your data using: ruby QuoraStats.rb "firstname-lastname"
+ruby QuoraStats.rb "firstname-lastname"

+Done.

+--

-Right now QuoraStats.rb is only outputting limited detail, but if you call the loadalldata method on a QuoraUser object in irb, then you can play around with extracting out all the data that interests you. (ex: user = QuoraUser.new('firstname-lastname') ; user.loadalldata ; user.answers[0].content.text.length => user's first answer's content length)
+Right now QuoraStats.rb is only outputting limited detail, but if you call the loadalldata method on a QuoraUser object in irb, you can then play around with extracting out all the data that interests you. (ex: user = QuoraUser.new('firstname-lastname') ; user.loadalldata ; user.answers[0].content.text.length => user's most recent answer's content length ; user.answers[0].voters[0].fullname => Full name of first person who upvoted users most recent answer)